-Salvage is governed by the 1910 Salvage Convention and, where applicable, the provisions named in the Merchant Navy Law (Article 81 et seq.) and in the Commercial Code (Article 676 et seq.).
+Salvage is governed by the 1910 Salvage Convention, the 1979 International Convention on Maritime Search and Rescue ("SAR") and, where applicable, the provisions named in the Merchant Navy Law (Article 81 et seq.), the Regulation on the Sea Search and Rescue System (Presidential Decree No. 89/16 of 21 April of 2016) and in the Commercial Code (Article 676 et seq.).